Abide19/Abide19/README.md

 - 👋 Hi, I’m @Abide19
 - 👀 I’m interested in software engineering
 - 🌱 I’m currently learning with Alx Africa
-- 💞️ I’m looking to collaborate on starting well and finishing strong after my one year software engineering training. .
+- 💞️ I’m looking to collaborate on starting well and finishing strong with  my one year software engineering training. .
 - 📫 How to reach me on LinkedIn; Abidemi Esther

 <!---